Let’s build your calendar

 How It Works

 Children spend 7 consecutive days with one parent, then 7 consecutive days with the other.
 Transitions typically happen on Friday after school or Sunday evening.
 This creates a simple, predictable rhythm that repeats every two weeks.
+Many families add a midweek dinner visit (Wednesday evening, no overnight) so neither parent goes a full 7 days without seeing the child.

 Pros